GigabiteLabs/SenioriOSEngineerCodingChallenge/README.md

 - [Dev Team Swift/iOS Documentation Standards](#dev-team-swift-ios-documentation-standards)
 - [Signed Commits with GPG](#signed-commits-with-gpg) (Required)

-## Details, Goals, & Submission Evaluation
+## Submission Details and Evaluation Criteria
 ### Preparing Your Local Env

 - Make sure you have [enabled signed commits with a PGP key](#signed-commits-with-gpg) on any machine you use during your submission.